Vlachs of Serbia

-The Vlachs (rumâń; Власи) are a Romanian-speaking recognized ethnic minority in Serbia.
-According to data from the 2022 census, there were 21,013 Vlachs living in Serbia (constituting 0.3% of the total population), although unofficial estimates by members of the community put the number of Vlachs or speakers of Romanian in eastern Serbia to be between 150,000 and 300,000.
-They are concentrated in eastern Serbia, mainly within the Timok Valley.
+The Vlachs (rumâń; Власи) are a recognized ethnic minority in Serbia.
+According to data from the 2022 census, there were 21,013 Vlachs living in Serbia (constituting 0.3% of the total population), although unofficial estimates by members of the community range from 150,000 to 300,000.
+They are concentrated primarily in the Timok Valley, and speak an archaic variety of the Romanian language alongside the official Serbian.

-The Vlachs are characterized by a culture that has preserved archaic and ancient elements in matters such as language or customs.
+The Vlachs are characterized by a culture that has preserved ancient elements in matters such as language or customs.
 Although ethnographically and linguistically related to the Romanians, within the Vlach community there are divergences on whether or not they belong to the Romanian ethnicity and whether or not their minority should be amalgamated with the Romanian ethnic minority in Serbia.

 History

 "Vlach" is a word of Germanic origin, originally used by the Germanic tribes to refer to the Romans.
 It would later be adopted by the Byzantine Empire, the Ottoman Empire and virtually all Slavs to refer to the Romance languages-speakers in the Balkans that remained following the various migrations into the area.
 These peoples never referred to themselves as "Vlachs", but as some variant of "Roman".
 Today there are several peoples that are still commonly referred to as Vlachs, these including the Vlachs of eastern Serbia.